sschmeier/genomics/source/code.rst

 Code: Bowtie2 mapping
 ~~~~~~~~~~~~~~~~~~~~~~

 *Map to the genome.
-Use a max fragemnt length of 1000 bp:*
+Use a max fragement length of 1000 bp:*

 .. code:: bash